GryllsAddons/ShaguTweaks-mods/README.md

 - **actionbar-mouseover-bar-bottomleft**
 <br>*Hide the Bottom Left ActionBar and show on mouseover.*
-<br>*The action bar must be enabled in 'Interface Options' > 'Advanced Options'.*
-<br>*Please reload the UI after enabling or disabling the action bar.*

 - **actionbar-mouseover-bar-bottomright**
 <br>*Hide the Bottom Right ActionBar and show on mouseover.*
-<br>*The action bar must be enabled in 'Interface Options' > 'Advanced Options'.*
-<br>*Please reload the UI after enabling or disabling the action bar.*

 - **actionbar-mouseover-bar-right**
 <br>*Hide the Right ActionBar and show on mouseover.*
-<br>*The action bar must be enabled in 'Interface Options' > 'Advanced Options'.*
-<br>*Please reload the UI after enabling or disabling the action bar.*

 - **actionbar-mouseover-bar-right2**
 <br>*Hide the Right ActionBar 2 and show on mouseover.*
-<br>*The action bar must be enabled in 'Interface Options' > 'Advanced Options'.*
-<br>*Please reload the UI after enabling or disabling the action bar.*

 - **actionbar-improved-castbar**
 <br>*Adds a spell icon and remaining cast time to the castbar.*